nextgen-networks/Nextcloud-roundcube/README.md

 # owncloud-roundcube
-OwnCloud app to integrate RoundCube Webmail.
-The app embeds the [RoundCube webmail](https://roundcube.net/ "RoundCube's homepage") interface in ownCloud.
+NextCloud app to integrate RoundCube Webmail.
+The app embeds the [RoundCube webmail](https://roundcube.net/ "RoundCube's homepage") interface in NextCloud.

 ## History
 This app uses idea and code from [this app](https://github.com/hypery2k/owncloud/tree/master/roundcube).
-The app needed an update to work with newer versions of ownCloud.
+The app needed an update to work with newer versions of NextCloud.
 This app doesn't have all features but at least you can auto-login.

 ## Features
 - Auto login